 We determined the joint venture that owns Plaza El Segundo is a variable interest entity for which we are the primary beneficiary.
 We are the managing member and own 48.2% of the entity.
 We control the significant operating decisions, consequently having the power to direct the activities that most significantly impact economic performance of the VIE, and have the obligation to absorb the majority of the losses and receive the majority of the benefits.
 Therefore, the entity is consolidated in our financial statements as of December 30, 2011.
-The effective purchase price was \$192.7 million which is included in real estate assets.
-The entity has a \$175.0 million mortgage payable due in August 2017 with a fair value of \$185.6 million which is included in mortgages payable at December 31, 2011.
+As of December 31, 2012 and 2011, net real estate assets related to Plaza El Segundo included in our consolidated balance sheet are approximately \$189.4 million and \$194.6 million, respectively, and mortgages payable (net of unamortized premium) of \$183.9 million and \$185.6 million, respectively.
 Plaza El Segundo's creditors do not have recourse to our general credit.
-Our maximum exposure to loss is our initial net investment of \$8.5 million.
+Our maximum exposure to loss is approximately \$17.5 million.